mindnektar/apollo-augmented-hooks/CACHING.md

 Though this is already annoying enough, there are some cases in which the parameterised cache keys are formatted like this instead: `todos:{"filter":{"from":"2021-04-01","to":"2021-04-30"}}`, so you'll have to handle those cases as well.
 All of these things are not mentioned in the official documentation, so you'll have to stumble across them yourself or one of the [many](https://github.com/apollographql/react-apollo/issues/708) [years-spanning](https://github.com/apollographql/apollo-client/issues/1697) [github](https://github.com/apollographql/apollo-client/issues/2991) [issues](https://github.com/apollographql/apollo-client/issues/1546) where people are endlessly discussing this.
 This is one of the main problems that `apollo-augmented-hooks` seeks to solve.

-## So how do I add something to the cache using apollo-augmented-hooks?
+## How do I add something to the cache using apollo-augmented-hooks?

 Pretty similarly to the official way, but there are some key differences: